jjwilly16/node-pdftk/README.md

 ## Requirements ##

-Make sure you have [PDFtk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) installed and in your system path.
+Make sure you have [PDFtk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) installed and in your system path (or configure the plugin to point to your binary file - see options below).

 > **Mac users** - Be aware of [this PDFTk issue](https://github.com/jjwilly16/node-pdftk/issues/3)